HeartSaVioR/spark-sql-kafka-offset-committer/README.md

   .load()
 ```

-Manually specifying consumer group ID is needed, because Spark will assign unique consumer group ID to avoid multiple queries being conflicted to each other.
+"kafka.consumer.commit.groupid" is the new config to specify consumer group ID to commit.
+Manually specifying consumer group ID is needed, because Spark will
+assign unique consumer group ID to avoid multiple queries being conflicted to each other.
+This also means, you may want to thoughtfully set the option and
-This also means, you may want to thoughtfully set the option and decide the name of group ID so that multiple queries don't use the same group ID for committing.
+ decide the name of group ID so that multiple queries don't use the same group ID for committing.

+Due to technical reason, the project uses reflection to extract options from query execution.
+Given we intercept Kafka parameters instead of source options
+ of DataSource, adding "kafka." to option key is necessary and it brings unintended warning messages from Kafka side.
+(Sorry!)
+You can adjust your log4j config
+to hide the warning messages.

 Here's an example of command to run spark-shell with kafka committer listener being set, and simple query to read from Kafka topics and write to Kafka topic.